 Summary of Money’s Lexington Law review

 Lexington Law is a law firm that has specialized in credit repair since 2004.
 Many of the attorneys and paralegals who work with Lexington Law have years or decades of experience in the credit repair industry.
-In terms of efficacy in disputing charges, it may help that the firm’s parent company, Progrexion, is partnered with FICO and the top three credit bureaus, TransUnion, Experian and Equifax.

 For more information about credit repair and other credit repair firms, see our guide to the Best Credit Repair Companies.